Evaluating Transportation Options

 Method 3: Evaluating Transportation Options

 This method involves evaluating individual transport options in terms of their ability to help achieve transportation options objectives.
-Twenty transport options are listed below.
+Multi-modal Level-of-Service (LOS) Indicators can be used to evaluate the quality of various transport modes from a users perspective.
+This helps create a more neutral planning decisions that involve tradeoffs between different transport modes.
+Specific examples are discussed below.

 Land Use Management